 So, we’ve made it easy for you.

-When it comes to car polish and car wax, one is an abrasive, and the other a filler.
-Although the misconception exists that one can substitute the other, in reality, each of these products serve their own individual purpose.
+When it comes to car polish and car wax, one is an abrasive and the other a filler.
+Although the misconception exists that one can substitute the other, in reality, each of these products serves their own individual purpose.

 Where a vehicle’s paintwork shows signs of dimpled paintwork, dullness and even oxidation (where the lacquer appears to fade and become patchy in places – often visible in older, often red, cars) users regularly turn to polishes which contain chemical cleaners that help to flatten and level the vehicle’s paint surface, often removing minor surface scratches.
 Available in varying levels of abrasiveness, car polish is not initially designed to protect, but rather to correct flaws by removing them.